 Generalist lawyers just don’t keep up.
 Especially if they are not devoted to family work full-time.
-Specialist matrimonial law firms with large teams constantly look at legal updates (changes in the law), case-studies and implement in-house Continuing Professional Development sessions.
+Experienced matrimonial law firms with large teams constantly look at legal updates (changes in the law), case-studies and implement in-house Continuing Professional Development sessions.

 Below is a guide to help you.

 “Divorce Law” is not just a single discrete field.
 It is an area of practice that encompasses many kinds of law (Personal Law).
 Your lawyer needs to understand:

 Corporate Law.
 You and/or your spouse may own a business or have an existing business interest.

 A lawyer well-versed in corporate law will be able to properly value your and/or your spouse’s business interest and advise on the claims you may have in the business or your spouse’s business interest.

 The valuation of the business or business interest has a wider impact on parties’ pool of assets and the subsequent division of the matrimonial pool.

 You want a lawyer who understands businesses in order to advise you on the best way to protect your corporate interests in a divorce process.

 Estate Law & Wills.
 Having a lawyer who is knowledgeable about estate planning is crucial where there is an inheritance or other assets to be dealt with during the divorce.